starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### Launcher hangs during installation
 - In Lutris, try setting `Prefer system libraries` to `On` globally before installation.
 After installation, this can be reset and configured only for Star Citizen if desired.
+- Make sure you are not trying to install to an NTFS-formatted drive.

+#### Download hangs, followed by Install Failure error
+- As mentioned in our [Quick Start Guide](https://github.com/starcitizen-lug/knowledge-base/wiki/Quick-Start-Guide), be sure you are not changing the default install path in the RSI Launcher settings.
+If you wish to install the game elsewhere, put the entire wine prefix there instead.

 #### Install button does nothing
 - ⚠️ Launch Lutris in debug mode (`lutris -d`) and look for a `KeyError: 'contentstatsid'` error.